 A few years ago, the only NSAID available for dogs with arthritis was aspirin.
 Now NSAIDs are medications prescribed by your veterinarian and there is a variety for both dogs and cats.
 These drugs work to block pain for your pet and inhibit the production of certain enzymes which lead to tissue inflammation.
-Unfortunately this may also block the enzyme’s other functions.
-Because of this, it may not be the best strategy to combat pain for ailments stretching over time like arthritis.
+Unfortunately, this may also block the enzyme’s other functions.
+Because of this, it may not be the best strategy to combat pain for ailments stretching over time like arthritis in dogs.
 There are many hidden dangers for your dog if taken over a long period of time.

-The Federal Drug Administration (FDA) approves all NSAIDs and they undergo stringent rules and regulations just as most prescription pain killers do for humans.
-Something to consider are the side effects associated with taking NSAIDs.
+The Federal Drug Administration (FDA) approves all NSAIDs and they undergo stringent rules and regulations just as most prescription painkillers do for humans.
+Something to consider is the side effects associated with taking NSAIDs.
 Because of the risks associated, different brands of NSAIDs are approved for different durations of use in dogs and cats.
 If your pet is in pain, discuss with your veterinarian the best pain medications to use and how long they should be used for.

 Over-the-Counter Pain Relievers for People

 Sometimes people think giving their dogs or cats ibuprofen or aspirin is not harmful, simply because it is not harmful to humans.
 This is where we differ from our pets.
 Our fur-babies are much smaller than us.
 As humans, over-the-counter medications may be good for us, but not necessarily for our pets.
 The use can cause occasional ulcers, liver and kidney damage for dogs.
 Acetaminophen could be fatal to cats and should never be given to them.
 Overall, the safest option is to never give your pets medications intended for people.